I love birthdays and I love the number 7. So today calls for much laughter and joy as Dream Catalyst celebrates our 7th birthday!

 In this quiet economy where customers have myriad of choices and are tightening their belts, it pays to pay attention to your customers.

-When your customers do write in, please reply toshopping them.
+When your customers do write in, please reply to them.

 If it is a compliment, you will strengthen the existing relationship.
 If it is a complaint, you have been given a chance to turn your upset customer into a fan.
 Either way, it is an opportunity to create a positive moment of truth.
 Seize it.